SuperDotNet/superdotnet.run/content/philosophy/Culture.md

 You might have heard about the [10,000 hour rule](https://en.wikipedia.org/wiki/Outliers_(book)) and why it is [no longer considered](https://www.fastcodesign.com/3027564/scientists-debunk-the-myth-that-10000-hours-of-practice-makes-you-an-expert) a valid measure of what constitutes an expert.
 While it has been "debunked," I still like to refer to it here for the purposes of this discussion, which is describing an expert of a particular skill or craft.

 It doesn't matter how many hours are used.
 It could be 20,000 or 30,000 hours.
 We could call it *Effort-to-Expert* (E2E) to simplify the notion.
-What matters is that the person undertaking those hours can be considered an *expert* in a provided craft -- in this case .NET -- once they hit those hours that are required to become that expert -- whatever number that might be.
+What matters is that the person undertaking those hours can be considered an *expert* in a provided craft -- in this case .NET -- once they hit those hours that are required to become that expert, whatever that number might be.

-If a person is spending half of their time learning .NET and then half of their time *also* learning JavaScript (or PHP or GO), then they have to spend **twice** as much time becoming an *expert* in any one of those fields because their attention has been **divided** and therefore becomes **inefficient**.
+Consider now that if a person is spending half of their time learning .NET and then half of their time *also* learning JavaScript (or PHP or GO), then they have to spend **twice** as much time becoming an *expert* in any one of those fields because their attention has been **divided** and therefore becomes **inefficient**.
 This is the definition of a *generalist* for the sake of this discussion presented here.

 In our mission here, what we're aiming for is a world where those E2E hours are *exclusively* dedicated to .NET and its supporting ecosystem of technologies.
 We want the developer squarely within .NET technologies for the *entirety* of their development (from both a personal and product perspective).
 The more time they are within the *same* system, the *faster* they can achieve *expert* level on their own terms with this specific craft -- that being .NET.

 The faster they achieve expert level, the faster that they can yield their highest value not only to the ecosystem that has trained them, but to *themselves* as we will [see in a bit](#purpose).

 #### JavaScript's Drag